HabibHassanCodes/Hotel-Api-Project/README.md

  **Let's say you want a list of all the available rooms for a certain time period**

-- On swaggerUI find the GET request that has the path /hotelrooms/availablerooms/{fromDate}/{toDate} and click on it.
+- On SwaggerUI find the GET request that has the path /hotelrooms/availablerooms/{fromDate}/{toDate} and click on it.
 - Click "try it out"
-- enter fromDate/toDate parameters in this format "year-month-day". make sure to use dashes not back or forward slashes.
+- Enter fromDate/toDate parameters in this format "year-month-day". make sure to use dashes not back or forward slashes.
-- click execute the result will display in the console below.
+- Click execute and the result will display in the console below.